Ezekiel 37:1-14 · Ezekiel · Updated April 25, 2026

 Summary

-The passage from Ezekiel 37:1-14 is a vision given to the prophet Ezekiel by God.
-It is significant as it addresses the restoration of Israel.
-The setting is a valley filled with dry bones, symbolizing a state of hopelessness and death.
-God brings Ezekiel to this valley and asks him if the bones can live again.
+The passage from Ezekiel 37:1-14 presents a vision given to the prophet Ezekiel by God, addressing the restoration of Israel.
+In a valley filled with dry bones, symbolizing hopelessness and death, God asks Ezekiel if the bones can live again.
 Ezekiel responds that only God knows the answer (37:3).
-This sets the stage for the events that follow, where God demonstrates His power and promise to revive and restore.
+This question introduces the events that follow, where God demonstrates His power and promise to revive and restore.

 In the vision, God commands Ezekiel to prophesy to the dry bones, telling them to hear the word of the Lord.
-God promises that He will cause breath to enter the bones, and they will come to life (37:5).
-As Ezekiel obeys and prophesies, the bones start to come together, forming skeletons covered with sinews, flesh, and skin, but they remain lifeless without breath (37:8).
+God promises breath will enter the bones, and they will come to life (37:5).
+As Ezekiel obeys and prophesies, the bones come together, forming skeletons covered with sinews, flesh, and skin, but they remain lifeless without breath (37:8).
 God then instructs Ezekiel to call upon the wind to breathe life into these bodies.
 When Ezekiel does so, breath enters them, and they stand up as a vast army (37:10).

 Chiastic structure